DumbestSoul/RajatKAcharya/README.md

 - 👋 Hi, I’m @RajatKAcharya
-- 👀 I’m interested in Computer Vision AI
+- 👀 I’m interested in Coding
-- 🌱 I’m currently learning OpenCV
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on OpenCV projects to have grasp on the concepts
+- 💞️ I’m looking to collaborate with different 'gurus' in software field and learn from them
 - 📫 How to reach me ...

 <!---